vikashPirth/voice-skill-sdk/docs/external_developers/external_developers.md

 ![SDP Tester](images/adding_nickname.png)

 * *Configuring the skill parameters in development environment*
-    * In the dev config tab of SDP's specific skill page, Skill Developer configures the deployed link of the skill, assigned skill domain, generates api key for the micro-service, etc.
+    * In the dev config tab of SDP's specific skill page, Skill Developer configures the deployed link of the skill, assigned skill domain, generates api key for the micro-service, catalog for Hallo Magenta! app (companion app), etc.
     * To be able to help with CVI related configurations, send an email to the Magenta Admin with the following information:
         * Assigning the right Voice Processing Profile/Voice Processing Chain: Your User ID (or nickname) for the admin to change your Voice Processing Profile.
 The whole voice processing chain is defined in a profile.
 This is only necessary if you as a Skill Developer and Provider developing the skill and configuring it for the first time in SDP.
         * Custom skill domains: If you’re building a new functionality with custom skill domain, you need a new domain to assign the same to your skill.